mehulkatpara/Mathematica/README.md

 # Mathematica
-This library is written to help out people to do complex mathematical formulas.
+This library is useful to perform complex mathematical calculations.
+I have finished writing the Vector implementation of linear algebra, I will update the readme file very soon.